 The beauty of this book is that the advice given in it is simple and easy to understand.
 The title of the book is not misleading in any way, this really is a book that will help you live better.

 I took away a lot of useful tidbits and I’m only disappointed that I didn’t read it sooner!
+And I feel it’s certainly one of the best books to reread over the course of your life.

 In Nassim Taleb’s book, Antifragile, he refers to the Lindy effect, which states the longer a book remains in print, the more value it has.